Eerie Whispers - Dundurn

 Description

-Delving into tales of Canada’s haunted history, the diverse folklore of its immigrant communities, and the Traditional Stories of Indigenous Peoples, Eerie Whispers asks why Canadians, unlike Americans and the British, are reluctant to embrace this part of our culture.
-Then, it encourages us to find the bold artistic energy necessary to amplify the country’s supernatural voice.
+Delving into tales of Canada’s haunted history and the accounts of spirits and mysterious beings found in the diverse folklore of its immigrant communities and the traditional stories of Indigenous Peoples, Eerie Whispers asks why Canadians, unlike Americans and the British, are reluctant to celebrate this part of our culture.
+Brian Baker encourages us to embrace the uncanny and find the bold artistic energy necessary to amplify the country’s supernatural voice.

 Contributors